SunnyMarkLiu/leetcode_in_nowcoder/Leetcode part 1-10.md

 package Linked_List_Cycle_II;

 /**
  * Given a linked list, return the node where the cycle begins.
-If there is no cycle, returnnull.
+If there is no cycle, return null.
  */
 public class Solution {